McUberStein/gelbooru-cli/README.md

 # gelbooru-cli
-A simple cli to browse Gelbooru from the terminal
+A simple cli to browse Gelbooru from the terminal.

 # Syntax
 This script uses standard Gelbooru syntax, with the addition of adding + in front of tags to include